-Fifty-seven percent of executives list risk and compliance as their two largest barriers to success, and a mere six percent of board members feel their company is adequately prepared to manage risk.
+Fifty-seven percent of executives list risk and global compliance as their two largest barriers to success, and a mere six percent of board members feel their company is adequately prepared to manage risk.
 In today’s hyper-complex risk landscape, compliance is the single greatest threat to productivity and liquidity.

 Even though noncompliance costs twice as much as building compliance frameworks, most organizations have difficulty integrating compliance into their day-to-day business model.

 It’s not easy.

 Even when you look at data privacy — one tiny fish in the compliance ocean — you’ll see an overwhelming number of guidelines.
 To date, there are over 110 sprawling bills dealing directly with data privacy.
 When you collide this tsunami of global requirements with local ordinances, state-wide mandates, and federal requirements, it’s easy to get lost in the madness.

 The average business deals with a staggering amount of data and documents, which are difficult to track, hard to identify, and incredibly challenging to granularly tackle with policies.
 Worse yet, the pure scale of unstructured data coming out of communication apps (think email, Slack, Teams, internal portals, newsletters, etc.) creates a monsoon of confusion for data analysis and internal “policy police.”

 How do your employees know which information is sensitive in today’s collaborative ecosystem?
 Answering this question is especially challenging when you look at the cross-border composition of the average enterprise.